 International Spy Museum: A DC must see

-Washington, D.C. is known for the Smithsonian museums, understandably, since they’re enormous and free!
+Washington, D.C. is known for the Smithsonian museums.
+Understandably, since they’re enormous and free!
 When you step away from the National Mall, you’ll discover there’s much more to see in D.C.!
+One of our favorite things to do in Washington is the International Spy Museum!

 One of the best picks for families is the International Spy Museum, just four blocks north of the National Mall.
 Exhibits take guests on a spy journey that’s eye-opening to say the least.
 Your visit opens with a “school for spies,” where you learn spy tricks of the trade.
 Discover how spies “drop” messages for each other.
 Learn how to spot video surveillance.
 Test your observation skills.

 The International Spy Museum is not geared just for adults.
-Child friendly exhibits — recommended for ages 7+ — keep it interesting.
+Child friendly exhibits, recommended for ages 7+, keep kids engaged.
 There’s even a spy tunnel kids can crawl through (to spy on visitors below)!

 The museum is most crowded during peak vacation times like summer, spring break, Thanksgiving and Christmas.
 Weekends also tend to be more crowded since Washington is a popular weekend getaway.
 The museum staff recommends visiting at other times of the year.
 If you’re in D.C. during peak times, visit the International Spy Museum in the morning.
 It’s most crowded between 1 and 4 p.m.